Off Budget Explanation and Examples

 The United States Postal Service became another quasi-government entity in 1970.
 It tries to compete with super-competitive FedEx, UPS, and Amazon to meet your shipping needs.
 But Congress requires it to be revenue neutral.
 It is supposed to fund all its operations from its revenue, like a business.
-For this reason, President Nixon move it off-budget in 1974.
+For this reason, President Nixon moved it off-budget in 1974.

 But Congress uses the unified budget to set policy for the USPS.
 It requires the agency to fully fund the pension for its workers.
 It must also pay for any military service by its employees.
 The funds that are set aside are off-budget.
 But, like Social Security Trust Funds, they are included in the unified budget.
 It's another reason why the deficit is smaller than the addition to the debt.